Tengden TB-001

-The TB-001, nicknamed "Twin-Tailed Scorpion", is a medium-altitude long-endurance (MALE) unmanned combat aerial vehicle (UCAV) designed by Sichuan Tengden.
+The Tengden TB-001 is a medium-altitude long-endurance (MALE) unmanned combat aerial vehicle (UCAV) designed by Sichuan Tengden.
 It is used by the People's Liberation Army.

 Development

 The TB-001 was first unveiled in September 2017.

 In 2020, the three-engined variant of the TB-001 was unveiled, reportedly taking less than six months to develop.

 Design

-The UAV uses a twin-boom design similar to that of the Lockheed P-38 Lightning fighter.
+The TB-001 uses a twin-boom design.
 It has a pair of turbocharged-piston engines, each driving a three-bladed propeller on either side of the central fuselage, underneath a straight high-mounted wing.